Index: Main | Supporting | Recurring | Minor

-- Attention Whore: Tom discovers that the store robbery Flizzy is being charged with was actually faked and it is implied that all of his crimes, with the exception of his beating up his girlfriend, were done simply to stay in the news.
+- Attention Whore: Tom discovers that the store robbery Flizzy is being charged with was actually staged.
+It is also implied that all of Flizzy's crimes, with the exception of his assault on his girlfriend, weren't actually real and were faked just to keep his name in the news.

 - The Casanova: He's a notorious womanizer, and it really shows in his music (most of his song titles and lyrics are very sexually explicit).

 - Celeb Crush: Sarah has a very obvious crush on him, much to Tom's dismay.
 Noticing a pattern here?